FAQ’s about the villa

 Yes, all bedrooms and the main living room have air conditioners and ceiling fans.

 Villa Tinikatolu is approximately a 2.5hour drive from Nadi Airport or a 1hour drive from Suva.
 Airport transfers by road are included in your stay.
+Transfer by air from Nadi Airport to a local airstrip 3-minutes away can be arranged for an additional cost.

 Some guests do like to rent their own vehicles and there is plenty of parking available at the villa.
 Fiji roads are easy to navigate but please keep in mind it is left-hand drive on the road.
 There is just one main road that circles around the whole Island of Vitu Levu.